opencobra/memote/docs/custom_tests.rst

 1. **Be namespace agnostic**.
 Use the ``METANETX_SHORTLIST`` and ``COMPARTMENT_SHORTLIST`` mapping tables from memote or consider creating your own if your custom test needs to identify a specific metabolite in a specific compartment.
-You can generate a custom metablite shortlist by adapting ``shortlist.tsv`` and then executing the script ``annotate_mnx_shortlists.py`` found in ``memote/scripts``.
+You can generate a custom metabolite shortlist by adapting ``shortlist.tsv`` and then executing the script ``annotate_mnx_shortlists.py`` found in ``memote/scripts``.